Yrahcaz7/The-Septenary-Forest/documentation/upgrades.md

 - `canAfford()`: **OVERRIDE**, a function determining if you are able to buy the upgrade.
 (If you also have a cost, it will check both the cost and this function)

 - `pay()`: **OVERRIDE**, a function that reduces your currencies when you buy the upgrade

-- `branches`: **optional**, This is primarially useful for upgrade trees.
-An array of upgrade ids.
-A line will appear from this upgrade to all of the upgrades in the list.
-Alternatively, an entry in the array can be a 2-element array consisting of the upgrade id and a color value.
-The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
-A third element in the array optionally specifies line width.